Abdallahozaifa/Penn-State-Directory-API/README.md

 # Penn-State-Directory-API
-API that obtains student information from the Penn State Directory.
+A Penn State Directory scraper that pretends to be the PSD API

 ##Installation